-The new clinical research service model is based on a unified technology platform that enables integration, collaboration, and visibility across all stakeholders: integration and collaboration among functions and roles across the spectrum of clinical trials components (e.g., Site Selection/Management, Patient Recruitment, Project Management, Monitoring, Data Management, Biostatistics) and project- and stakeholder-wide transparency of both clinical research processes and clinical trial metadata.
+Clinipace's dCRO model is based on a unified technology platform - TEMPO™ eClinical - that enables integration and collaboration among functions across the spectrum of clinical trials operations (e.g., Site Management, Patient Enrollment, Project Management, Monitoring, Data Management, Biostatistics).
+In the dCRO model, performance transparency is more easily achieved.

 Diagram 1: Digital CROs have flipped establish manual-based processes on their head.
 People are added to technology-amplified processes that aim to integrate systems, while reducing the coefficient of friction so trials run with less complexity and cost.